Mobile Suit Gundam 0080: War in the Pocket: Legacy

 Yoshiyuki Tomino, who was not involved in the show's production, was interviewed for the Newtype magazine April 1989 issue, after the release of the first episode.
 He praised the director's effort to make the show realistic and focused on things other than Mobile Suit battles.
 He also commented on two glitches, one being the portrayal of a blue sky in the colony rather than the other side of the cylinder, which is only about 6.4 km away; and the children being out during a wartime alert.
 Tomino thought that school resuming with combat in such close proximity was unrealistic, when a more sensible response should have been to close the school immediately and guide the children to shelters.

 Gundam 0080 marked a significant departure from the constant background theme of Newtypes featured in the Universal Century Gundam universe, since the original Mobile Suit Gundam up until Char's Counterattack.
 The absence of this theme raised the series' appeal towards audiences without special liking of Gundam and Tomino's work and would continue in many following Gundam stories narrating about ordinary soldiers and people in these conflicts.

-Gundam 0080 also began an enduring tradition of retroactive redesigns.
-Yutaka Izubuchi updated the original Mobile Suit Gundams dated mechanical designs and costumes, and since then every new creative team has offered its own take on the classic Gundam props.
+Gundam 0080 also began a tradition of retroactive redesigns.
+Yutaka Izubuchi updated the original Mobile Suit Gundams mechanical designs and costumes, and since then other creative teams have offered their own take on the classic Gundam props.

-Micah Wright ranked War in the Pocket his fifth favorite animated series in 2002.
+Micah Wright ranked War in the Pocket his fifth-favorite animated series in 2002.

-Its DVD box re-release in 2011 was the third best-placed animation on Oricon's ranking of best-selling DVDs in the week of April 18–24, selling 3,739 copies.
+Its DVD box re-release in 2011 was the third-best-placed animation on Oricon's ranking of best-selling DVDs in the week of April 18–24, selling 3,739 copies.
 The 2017 re-release sold 6,352 copies, and ranked third on Oricon's animation Blu-ray Disc chart.